Samahita Retreat Media Reviews

 Samahita Wellness Centre, Thailand

 Perched on a pristine beach in Koh Samui, Samahita is a peaceful wellness centre that uses the holistic principles of yoga as a lens to view nutrition, attitude, exercise and lifestyle for greater wellbeing.
 The team of health directors, nurses, yoga gurus and nutritionists will guide you through a detoxification regime to rid the body of toxins.
 A retreat of at least seven to 10 days is recommended for best results, but shorter stays are also on offer.
-The holistic programme includes juice and broth fasts, Ayurvedic herbal formulas, liver cleansing, colon hydrotherapy, infrared saunas, steam rooms, spa treatments, yoga practice and breath work. www.samahitaretreat.com
+The holistic programme includes juice and broth fasts, Ayurvedic herbal formulas, liver cleansing, Water Irrigation Treatment, infrared saunas, steam rooms, spa treatments, yoga practice and breath work. www.samahitaretreat.com

 Thailand’s Wellness Gurus

 Paul Da llaghan, founder of Samahita Retreat, has been living in Koh Samui with his wife Jutima since 2001.
 They originally came to teach and study while in India but were called to offer more for others interested in yoga and health.
 “We genuinely felt a place with authentic practices and integrity was needed and could only be done by those who fully live it.
 Though the country is full on in modernity and materialism with its own typical tourist callings, it at the same time carries with it a legacy of spiritual practice through Buddhism and even yogic exposure.
 The forest monks here are real yogis.”
 With Samahita they have created an environment with the principles of an Indian ashram and the conveniences of the modern resort.
 “Though one can get caught up in the fun and games up north of the island, this element of raw spirituality still thrives.
 This drew us and will hopefully help direct others to it too.”